willierushrush/willierushrush.github.io/_pages/2020-08-12-dichotomy.md

 Surjectivity is rather obvious because we can create a sequence $\underline{i}$ for each $z \in K(f)$ keeping track of the location of every forward iterate: $f^k(z) \in V_{i_k}$ for all $k$.
 Injectivity follows from the fact that if $\underline{i} \neq \underline{j}$, then the corresponding infinite nest of compact subsets will be different so they must contain disjoint level $n$ compact sets for some $n$ and consequently $z_{\underline{i}} \neq z_{\underline{j}}$.
 The mapping and its inverse have to be continuous the infinite nest consists of the images of cylinder sets $I_{i_0, \ldots i_n}$.
 Hence, the mapping is indeed a homeomorphism and $K(f)$ must also be a Cantor space.

+This dichotomy also applies to Julia sets of polynomials of the form $z^d + c$ of degree $d\geq 2$ (and other polynomials conformally conjugate to these).
+The same argument as above passes through because $0$ is still the only finite critical point of the polynomial.
+Below are some cute illustrations.

 ### References

 <a name="fn1">1</a>: A. Beardon.
 Iteration of Rational Functions.
 Grad.
 Texts Math.
 132, Springer-Verlag, NY, 1984.